UtkarshSaxena2001/DLProject/README.md

 # Config_CNN

-Create this config file named as 'config_CNN.json'
+Create this config file in the CNN-Module named as 'config_CNN.json'

 { <br />
     "Train_folder" : "", <br />